-There are six qualified, licensed and experienced bat ecologists doing bat surveys in Pembrokeshire, Ceredigion, Carmarthenshire and Swansea, with a number of very experienced helpers and accredited agents.
+There are only a few qualified, licensed and experienced bat ecologists doing bat surveys in Pembrokeshire, Ceredigion, Carmarthenshire and Swansea, each with a number of experienced helpers and accredited agents.
 All would be very willing to discuss the requirements for your particular project and offer specific advice with no obligation.
-They all have extensive experience working on buildings of all sizes, ranging from small homes to industrial infrastructure projects to single wind turbine sites and large scale wind farms.
+They all have extensive experience working on buildings of all sizes, ranging from small homes to industrial infrastructure projects.

 All UK bats species are fully protected under European and UK laws.
 It is a criminal offence to deliberately capture, injure, kill or disturb bats anywhere or to intentionally or recklessly destroy, obstruct access to or damage a bat roost, whether bats are present or not.

 The presence of bats does not usually mean that a development is prevented but it does mean that suitable, usually quite inexpensive, mitigation is required and ecologists are able to provide sound advice on such requirements.

 A bat survey usually involves an initial detailed assessment of the building(s), structure, tree or location to identify any obvious roost sites or potential roost features.
 If the site shows absolutely no signs of activity and the level of potential is very low then a report may be produced for planning authorities at that stage.
 This bat scoping survey may be carried out at any time of the year.

 More usually where bat roost potential is identified a scoping survey is followed by a bat emergence survey around dusk which may then trigger additional dawn surveys.
 Ecologists may also use remote detection equipment or require more detailed further survey work in a few locations.
 This work has to be carried out between May and September and under suitable weather conditions.
 Large industrial complexes or demolition projects are likely to need more detailed bat surveys.
 Only qualified and licenced surveyors are able to access known roost sites.